Protection Doesn't Discriminate, Does Detection?

 However, the potential benefits of a security model that prioritizes protection above all, using a technological approach, are undeniable.
 It promises a safer environment for all users, free from uncertainties that can arise from existing data-centric detection practices.

 This new Protection > Detection approach championed by Karma-X serves as a reminder of the core principle that should guide our efforts: Protection.
 By prioritizing a defense that does not discriminate between bad actors and blocks them all, we can create a more secure and trustworthy Internet for everyone.
-It's clear that when it comes to ensuring the safety and integrity of our digital lives, protection should always come first.

 document